VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The **OrderCommandHandler** class handles the **RegisterToConference** command sent from the UI.
-Typically, the handler is responsible for initiating any business logic in the domain and persisting any state changes to the data store.
+Typically, the handler is responsible for initiating any business logic in the domain and for persisting any state changes to the data store.

 The following code sample shows how the **OrderCommandHandler**